nonsalant/contract/readme.md

+# contract
-# Signable contract in a single file
+A signable contract that lives in a single file

 - Host it on your own domain
 - Can only be singed once